Healthy Eating As You Age: Know Your Food Groups

 Alcohol.
 Alcohol is not nutrient-dense and is not part of the healthy eating patterns recommended in the Dietary Guidelines.
 If you consume alcohol, do so in moderation, defined as one drink or less per day for women and two drinks or less per day for men.

-Calories from sugars, saturated and trans fats, and drinks can add up quickly.
+Calories from sugars, saturated fats, and drinks can add up quickly.
 As these foods provide no nutritional benefit, they should only be consumed on occasion and in limited amounts.

 Sign up for e-alerts about healthy aging